-- recommending to our board the persons to be nominated for election as directors and to each of our board's committees; - reviewing and making recommendations to our Board of Directors with respect to our board leadership structure and board committee structure; - reviewing and making recommendations to our Board of Directors with respect to management succession planning; - · developing and recommending to our board corporate governance principles; and - · overseeing an annual evaluation of our board.
+recommending to our board the persons to be nominated for election as directors and to each of our board's committees;

+- reviewing and making recommendations to our Board of Directors with respect to our board leadership structure and board committee structure; - reviewing and making recommendations to our Board of Directors with respect to management succession planning; - · developing and recommending to our board corporate governance principles; and - overseeing an annual evaluation of our board.

-The current members of our Nominating and Corporate Governance Committee are Dr. Ber, Mr. Gill and Dr. Tyagi.
+The current members of our Nominating and Corporate Governance Committee are Ms. Hamill, Mr. Gill and Dr. Tyagi.
 Dr. Tyagi is the current Chair of the Nominating and Corporate Governance Committee.
-The Nominating and Corporate Governance Committee held two (2) meetings during fiscal 2020.
+The Nominating and Corporate Governance Committee held one (1) meeting during fiscal 2021.